How This Texas Childcare Negligence Case Began

 Although the child needed physical attention as well as psychological and emotional care, he was able to improve his overall health.
 His settlement was imperative in getting him the proper care that he needed so that he would go on to have a normal, well-adjusted childhood.
 At this stage in a young person’s life, one instance of being left alone can cause years of emotional distress and trauma—this toddler felt scared and abandoned at that moment, leading to months and even years of anxiety.

 Problems like these arise quite often.
 We’ve found that private daycares and schools tend to cut corners in an attempt to save money.
-We are determined to put a stop to negligence in daycare facilities across Texas and across the country.
+We are determined to put a stop to neglectful behavior in daycare facilities across Texas and across the country.